ir2010/ir2010/README.md

-My name is Thomas and today is Wednesday, 4 November, 11:59 CET.
+My name is Ishu and today is Wednesday, 4 November, 11:59 CET.